 You can push yourself beyond your normal limits for a moment.
 On your turn, you can take one additional action on top of your regular action and a possible bonus action.
-Once you use this feature, you must finish a short before you can use it again.
+Once you use this feature, you must finish a short or long rest before you can use it again.
 This talent can be taken again at level 17 for another use.

 Aggressive